malkovalab/MMBSearch/README.md

 post_processing.tar.gz - Tools for drawing comparisons between samples analyzed by MMBSearch.
 See tutorial for usage instructions.

 # MMBmaker
-MMBmaker.zip - Code for generating synthetic MMBIR events for testing purposes.
+MMBmaker.zip - Code for generating synthetic MMBIR/MMB-TI events for testing purposes.

 # Tutorial
 MMBSearch_tutorial_for_WGS_samples.txt - Detailed Tutorial for setup and standard analysis of whole genome sequencing samples with MMBSearch.